Programme Foundation Awards

 Applications for Programme Foundation Awards are considered twice a year and follow a two-stage process:

 - Outline application: You'll need to submit an outline application which the Science Committee will use to decide whether to invite you to submit a full application to a subsequent meeting.
-We advise you to contact the office at least two months prior to the submission deadline to discuss the process and be given access to an online application form.
+You should contact the office at least two months before the submission deadline to discuss the process and to open an online application form.